vlang/v/doc/docs.md

 Build this example with `v -live message.v`.

-Functions that you want to be reloaded must have `[live]` attribute before their definition.
+Functions that you want to be reloaded must have a `[live]` attribute before their definition.

 Right now it's not possible to modify types while the program is running.